dec39/hello-world/README.md

 # hello-world
 Begining of Something New
-New to Programing.
-Hoping to develop new skills in Automation.
+I am New to Programing.
+I am Hoping to develop new skills in Automation.